-You are why we are doing this!
+You are (and YOU always have been) WHY we are doing this!

-On behalf of all of us at Lakeview - Mary-Howell, Daniel, Jeff, Jack, Andy, Sheila, Darrin, Travis, John, Klaas Peter, and all the others we work with -
+On behalf of all of us at Lakeview -Mary-Howell, Daniel, Jeff, Jack, Sheila, Klaas Peter, and all the others we work with -

-We thank you for your continued business, support and confidence!
+We THANK YOU for 30 years of your business, support and confidence!

-We appreciate your business and your friendship!
+We appreciate your business and your friendship so much!!